ulfa/wurfler/README.md

-# First version
+# actual version

-In the frist version of the wurfler you can query by user-agent and you can query by capabilities.
+In this version of the wurfler you can query by user-agent and you can query by capabilities.
 Also, it is possible to get information of device by sending the device id to the service.